top of page

 Every dog deserves a little oasis during the blazing summer heat.
 Set up a shaded area in your yard with a comfy dog bed or a cooling mat where your dog can relax.
 A cooling mat works wonders; studies show that they can reduce body temperature by several degrees.

-Use Cooling Products Wisely
+Incorporate Cooling Products

 Fun with Frozen Treats